MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-knowledge-article.md

 > [!IMPORTANT]
 > This section is pre-release documentation and is subject to change.

 If your administrator has enabled keywords and description suggestions, you can select and enter your preferred keywords and descriptions when authoring or updating knowledge articles.

-However, either the **Title** or **Content** fields&mdash;or any other corresponding mapped fields set by the administrator&mdash;must contain some value in order for suggestions to be generated.
-If any of the fields that the model uses to generate suggestions are empty, you'll see error messages such as "There was a problem finding suggested keywords" or "There was a problem finding a suggested description".
 More information: [Configure AI suggestions for article keywords and description (preview)](configure-ai-suggested-article-keywords-description.md)

+However, either the **Title** or **Content** fields&mdash;or any other corresponding mapped fields set by the administrator&mdash;must contain some value for suggestions to be generated.
+If any of the fields that the model uses to generate suggestions are empty, you'll see messages such as "There was a problem finding suggested keywords" or "There was a problem finding a suggested description".

 1. In the article **Content** section, add the content for your knowledge article and then select **Save**.
 The **View suggested keywords and description (preview)** link appears.